Biography

 Michael Krebber, KAN IN CHEN 8, 2020, Acrylic on linen, 20 x 30 inches (50.8 x 76.2 cm)

-His work is in the collections of The Museum of Modern Art, New York; Centre Pompidou, Paris; The Art Institute of Chicago, Illinois; CAPC Musée d'art Contemporain, Bordeaux; Hamburger Bahnhof - Museum of Contemporary Art, Berlin; Museum Ludwig, Cologne; Aïshti Foundation, Lebanon; Museum Brandhorst, Munich; and RISD Museum, Rhode Island; among others.
-He was awarded the Wolfgang Hahn Prize by the Museum Ludwig, Cologne, in 2015.
+His work is in the collections of The Museum of Modern Art, New York; Centre Pompidou, Paris; The Art Institute of Chicago; Museum of Contemporary Art, Los Angeles; CAPC Musée d'art Contemporain, Bordeaux; Hamburger Bahnhof - Museum of Contemporary Art, Berlin; Museum Ludwig, Cologne; Aïshti Foundation, Lebanon; Museum Brandhorst, Munich; Hessel Museum of Art, Annandale-on-Hudson; and RISD Museum, Providence, Rhode Island; among others.
+He was awarded the Wolfgang Hahn Prize by the Museum Ludwig, Cologne, in 2015 (with R. H. Quaytman).

 Contact